simonowen/snaptrace/ReadMe.txt

   libspectrum: http://fuse-emulator.sf.net/libspectrum.php
   libpng: http://www.libpng.org/pub/png/libpng.html

+If you're using Ubuntu that may be as simple as: sudo apt-get install libspectrum-dev libpng12-dev

-If your headers and libraries are in standard locations, simply use: g++ -o snaptrace snaptrace.cpp -lspectrum -lpng
+If your headers and libraries are in standard locations, use: g++ -o snaptrace snaptrace.cpp -lspectrum -lpng

 Or if you have the CMake build system installed, use: